UFC Fight Night: Moreno vs. Albazi: Predictions & Analysis

 All-Rounder

-The Flyweight championship matchup features Brandon Moreno (11-5-2) taking on Amir Albazi (5-1).
+The Flyweight championship matchup features Brandon Moreno (11-7-2) taking on Amir Albazi (5-2).
 Moreno is the bigger frame at 5'7" with a 2-inch reach advantage.

 The style clash matters here: Moreno is comfortable adjusting on the fly, mixing strikes and grappling as openings appear, while Albazi looks to close distance and put the fight on the mat.
-In our database, wrestlers own a 59% win rate against all-rounders, giving Albazi the stylistic edge.
+In our database, wrestlers own a 58% win rate against all-rounders, giving Albazi the stylistic edge.

 A few statistical edges stand out.
 Moreno throws significantly more leather — a 1.7 sig. strike per minute gap.
 Albazi is far more active with takedowns, averaging 0.4 more per 15 minutes.
 Albazi has tighter striking defense, making opponents miss more often.

 The Pick: Brandon Moreno over Amir Albazi.
 The model gives Moreno a slight nod at 63% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Erin Blanchfield vs Rose Namajunas